 The Secretary of Navy ordered prohibition of alcohol on U.S. Naval ships and Naval installations

 Pres.
 Woodrow Wilson ordered all U.S. breweries to shut down in order to save grain for the war effort.

-•The 18th Amendment to the U.S. Constitution was ratified in January.
+•States ratified the 18th Amendment to the U.S. Constitution in January.
 It called for National Prohibition to begin one year from the date of ratification.
 This was a major event in the history of beer in the 20th century.

-•The Volstead Act for implementing National Prohibition was passed.
+•Congress passed the Volstead Act for implementing National Prohibition.

-•”Near beers” were brewed during prohibition (1920-1933).
+•Brewers produced “near beers” during prohibition (1920-1933).
 They contained less than one-half of one percent alcohol.
 Brands included Pablo by Pabst, Famo by Schlitz, Vivo by Miller, Lux-O by Stroh and Bevo by Anheuser-Busch.

-•President Harding signed the Willis Campell Act.
+•President Harding signed the Willis-Campell Act.
 It was better known as the anti-beer bill.
 It prohibited doctors from prescribing beer for medicinal purposes.
-Wine and spirits were permitted.
+But wine and spirits were permitted.